bdionne/bitstore/src/ontylog/Readme.md

 ### Every node in a classification dag is an erlang processes

 Working in erlang one of the first really impressive features is the process model.
 For example one can perform [exponentiation](http://dsonline.computer.org/portal/site/dsonline/menuitem.9ed3d9924aeb0dcd82ccc6716bbe36ec/index.jsp?&pName=dso_level1&path=dsonline/2007/10&file=w5tow.xml&xsl=article.xsl&) faster using processes than recursion.
 This article on [modelling graphs](http://www.builderau.com.au/program/soa/Modelling-graphs-with-processes-in-Erlang/0,339024614,339283345,00.htm) motivated us to wonder what improvements on the core classification algorithms of onylog might be had by making each concept in the dag an erlang process and using message passing.
+Large terminologies tend to be tree like, although in some areas there may be considerably upward branching, but overall the connectivity is low so a grpah modelled as a collection of processes might perform quite well.

-So this work is very much a prototype and the design will likely evolve considerably over time.
+This work is very much a prototype and the design will likely evolve considerably over time.